 6. Colonial question should be decided according to points 1-4

-German Foreign Minister Richard von Kühlmann and Austrian Foreign Minister Count Ottokar Czernin, in all their old-world splendor, were met by leather-coated representatives of revolutionary Soviet power who at first brushed off the Central Power dignitaries and distributed incendiary pamphlets to German troops.
-The eastern front looked like it was shifting from international war to revolutionary war
+German Foreign Minister Richard von Kühlmann and Austro-Hungarian Foreign Minister Count Ottokar Czernin, in all their old-world splendor, were met by leather-coated representatives of revolutionary Soviet power who at first brushed off the Central Power dignitaries, walked past them to the German soldiers who formed the dignitaries' military escort, and distributed incendiary pamphlets to German troops.
+The Eastern Front looked like it was shifting from international war to revolutionary war

 \\